 We we’re unable to confirm if this dish is still able to be modified as several of the kiosks were not prepared to be open on the first day of the festival.
 This being one of them.
 Another outdoor kitchen which didn’t open on opening day was Florida Fresh.

 Vegan Options at the Florida Fresh Outdoor Kitchen

 Last year we were also able to modify the Carne Guisada.

 When picking up your food, tell the chef preparing it that you’re vegan and ask if you can swap the carne (meat) for a second black bean cake.
 They’re delicious and made with black beans, tomato and quinoa.
 Top them with pico de gallo and fresh cilantro and omit the cilantro-lime sour cream.

 So that’s it for the vegan food Options at the Epcot International Flower & Garden Festival.
-Again, the festival runs from March 6th until June 3rd, 2019.
+Again, the festival runs from March 4th through June 1st, 2020.
 For more information on the festival visit DisneyWorld.com

 LOOKING FOR VEGAN OPTIONS IN THE THEME PARKS, WATER PARKS AND DISNEY SPRINGS?